xtuml/bridgepoint/doc-internal/notes/34_generator_licensing_dnt.md

 5. Analysis
 -----------
-5.1  BridgePoint has a bug in generator that is cuasing the license failure the customer is experiencing.
+5.1  BridgePoint has a bug in generator that is causing the license failure the customer is experiencing.
 What is happening is this:
 - BridgePoint is writing the <workspace>/.metadata/.xtumldisplay file with the
   <<machine>>+<<workspace>> info as we designed it [3].